Retail Foot Traffic Data: Complete Guide to Site Selection Analytics (2026)

 Advanced Foot Traffic Data: Data Quality, Weighting, and Attribution

-1) POI fidelity and visit definition
+1) POI Fidelity and Visit Definition

 - Precise polygons: Ensure Points of Interest (POIs) tightly fit real store boundaries (including multi-tenant parcels and stacked levels).
 Open datasets like OpenStreetMap can help validate shapes.